 Only Indian passport holders and OCI holders can visit Kartarpur.
 Foreigners are not allowed.

 Indians of ANY religion can use the Corridor and Gurudwara.
 It’s not limited to Sikhs.
-All religions are welcome.
+All faiths are welcome.

 How to register for Kartarpur Corridor